State Criminal Investigation and Intelligence Department

 State Criminal Investigation and Intelligence Department (SCIID) is a Nigerian government domestic criminal and intelligence unit of the Nigerian Police Force responsible for investigating crimes and intelligence reports.
 It is the primary investigating sector of the Nigeria Police Force.

 The SCIID is led by Deputy Commissioner of Police Bolaji Salami.

 Overview

 The SCIID carries out inquiries into diverse range of criminal offences in Nigeria.
 The police unit is authorized and empowered to carryout investigations, make arrest and prosecute criminals to the full extent of the Law of Nigeria.
 The unit serves to investigate and prosecute complex crimes in the country.
 On 9 July 2019, the unit launched its first tech-based interrogation facility.
-The facility was setup by The Rule of Law and Anti-Corruption (RoLAC), a programme by the European Union.
+The facility was set up by The Rule of Law and Anti-Corruption (RoLAC), a programme by the European Union.

 Structure

 They are a total of 8 active sections in the SCIID;